-Even the European Union (EU) has developed a strategy to counter propaganda and disinformation: in 2015, the Council of the EU tasked the High Representative for Foreign Affairs and Security Policy to submit an action plan on strategic communication65 which led to the establishment within the EU's External Action Service of a Unit named European Strategic Communication Task Force (StratCom) to challenge foreign (mainly Russian) disinformation campaigns.
+Even the European Union (EU) has developed a strategy to counter propaganda and disinformation: in 2015, the Council of the EU tasked the High Representative for Foreign Affairs and Security Policy to submit an action plan on strategic communication, [65] which led to the establishment within the EU's External Action Service of a unit (the European Strategic Communication Task Force, or StratCom) that challenges foreign (mainly Russian) disinformation campaigns.

-StratCom is to date divided into three units - StratCom East, South and Western Balkans - even though the main body is represented by StratCom East which is the one tasked with identifying, analysing and raising awareness about pro-Kremlin disinformation and aimed at increasing public awareness of disinformation activities by foreign powers and improving the EU's capacity to anticipate and respond to such challenges.
-In September 2017, a website was launched featuring a database of over 3,000 cases of disinformation as well as giving an overview of the latest fakes published and explaining how trolling and manipulation in media really work.
+To date, StratCom has been organized into three units-StratCom East, South, and Western Balkans-even though the main body is represented by StratCom East.
+StratCom East identifies, analyses, and raises awareness about pro-Kremlin disinformation; it is aimed at increasing public awareness of disinformation activities by foreign powers and improving the EU's capacity to anticipate and respond to such challenges.
+In September 2017, a website was launched that features a database of over 3,000 cases of disinformation, gives an overview of the latest fake news stories published, and explains how trolling and manipulation in media really work.

-More recently, in January 2018, the European Commission set up a High-Level Expert Group (HLEG)66 to contribute to the development of an EU-level strategy in facing the spread of fake news.
-In March 2018, the HLEG presented a report suggesting a multi-dimensional approach to the issue based on five pillars consisting of concrete and inter-dependent actions ranging from enhanced transparency to the promotion of media and information literacy to counter disinformation67.

-Despite all these efforts, the European Parliament recently newly urged the Union to increase its resilience to Russian propaganda68.
+More recently, in January 2018, the European Commission set up a High-Level Expert Group (HLEG)^[66] to contribute to the development of an EU-level strategy in facing the spread of fake news.
+In March 2018, the HLEG published a report suggesting a multidimensional approach to countering disinformation based on five pillars, consisting of concrete and inter-dependent actions ranging from enhanced transparency to the promotion of media and information literacy.
+[67] Nevertheless, despite all of these efforts, the European Parliament recently urged the EU to increase its resilience to Russian propaganda.[68]

 A significant contribution to contrasting the spread of fake news aimed at influencing the electorate could also come from the most popular media and social networks, which should strengthen their internal tools for verifying the authenticity of news and profiles.
-Even on this point, new initiatives seem to have been undertaken69 although the choice of the concrete tools to be used in contrasting disinformation keep raising questions under different points of view, e.g. the protection of the right to freedom of expression.
+Even on this point, new initiatives seem to have been undertaken, [69] although the concrete tools available to be used in contrasting disinformation raise questions in their own right (e.g., the protection of the right to freedom of expression).

-The fact is that cyber phenomena are not purely legal in nature so to fully understand and, consequently, contrast them, States have to think in terms of integrated strategies which cannot avoid the involvment of international law, but at the same time, must require the active intervention of other disciplines.
+The fact is that cyber phenomena are not purely legal in nature, so to fully understand and, consequently, contrast them, states have to think in terms of integrated strategies which cannot avoid the involvement of international law, but, at the same time, must require the active intervention of other disciplines.